 Blogging is a slow process and takes time to eventually grow into a full-time revenue-generating business.
 Even if you’re exceptionally good at writing content and have a fair knowledge of how SEO and digital marketing works, expect no monetary benefits during your first year of blogging stint.

-So one thing I did right, as I always advise others, is, I enough money to sustain my initial one or two years of travelling until my blog started generating revenues.
+So one thing I did right — as I always advise others — I had enough money to sustain my initial one or two years of full-time travelling, until my blog started generating revenues.
+This helped me afford travelling in the initial years before I actually started making some money from blogging.

 Further Reading: Tips For Becoming A Full-Time Travel Blogger